 In America, the UK, Italy and other countries, Santa visits in the night between Christmas Eve and Christmas morning.
 But in Finland and many other European countries, the presents are waiting for the children on the morning of Christmas Eve.

-Every year, Santa Claus leaves from Santa Claus Village on his journey—first to his secret workshop to get the gifts, and then onward to the rest of the world to deliver Christmas cheer.
-You can always watch Santa begin his travels.
-Every year in America, NORAD tracks Santa’s flight across the night sky on Christmas Eve.
-Even Google gets in on the fun with their annual Santa Tracker, which is full of fun every December.
+Every year, Santa leaves from Santa Claus Village on his journey—first to his secret workshop to get the gifts, and then onward to the rest of the world to deliver Christmas cheer.
+You can always watch Santa begin his travels from Santa Claus Village.
+And Google gets in on the fun with their annual Santa Tracker, which is full of fun every December.

 Santa Claus F.A.Q.

-Anyone who has spent any time at all talking about Santa Claus with a six-year-old will know thefixed stare and the barrage of questions that comes from a tiny mind trying to grapple with the cosmic magic that is Father Christmas.
+Anyone who has spent any time at all talking about Santa with a six-year-old will know the fixed stare and the barrage of questions that comes from a tiny mind trying to grapple with the cosmic magic that is Father Christmas.
 So we’ve put together a handy list of answers that may help you during your next encounter.